 You can invest through RRSPs, TFSAs or non-registered accounts, all from an intuitive online dashboard or their easy-to-use mobile app.

-Trusted by more than 3 million Canadians, Wealthsimple manages over $100 billion in assets and provides $1 million in eligible coverage through the CDIC for chequing accounts and CIPF for investments.
+Trusted by more than 3.4 million Canadians, Wealthsimple manages over $124 billion in assets — up 71% year-over-year as of March 2026, driven by a record RRSP season.
+Wealthsimple provides $1 million in eligible coverage through the CDIC for chequing accounts and CIPF for investments.
 Plus, as licensed fiduciaries, Wealthsimple's advisors must put your financial interests first.

 As a Money.ca reader, get a $25 bonus when you open your first account and fund at least $1 within 30 days.